Eduardo-H/feedget/README.md

 ## Usage
 - Clone the project with `git clone https://github.com/Eduardo-H/feedget.git`

 To be able to use this project, it is necessary to inform some enviroments variables on the <strong>server</strong> and <strong>mobile</strong> project.
-The server project uses the [MailTrap]() service to send emails, so your going to need to have an account on their platform.
+The server project uses the [Mailtrap](https://mailtrap.io/) service to send emails, so your going to need to have an account on their platform.

 Here's the template of the `.env` file that you need to create in the <strong>server</strong> project:
 ```javascript